kzoran/pan-os-terraform/deploy_vmseries_fwl_on_vsphere/README.md

 - Once Firewall is booted, it will be configured with basic management configuration and connected to Panorama, if Panorama server(s) are added to the tfvars file and auth-code provided

 ### NOTE
-Its a bad practice to store secrets or VM Authcodes in plain text.
+Its a bad practice to store Secrets or VM Auth Codes in plain text.
 For additional info please refer to: [Secrets.md](https://github.com/kzoran/pan-os-terraform/blob/main/secrets.md)

 ### Prerequsites